Why are defined benefit/final salary transfer values going down?

 Defined benefits transfer values are going down because of changing market conditions which affect the calculation of benefits.
 Rising inflation and rising longer-term gilt yields from historic lows are a perfect storm for the decline of transfer values.

 A gilt is a UK government bond.
 It is a loan to the UK government in the promise for them to pay you a fixed interest rate whilst you hold the gilt.
 In usual times gilt yields usually fall when interest rates rise.
 However, we aren’t in ‘normal times’.
-Interest rates have been at historical lows and inflation has raced away from governmental targets due to many factors.
+Interest rates have been at historic lows, and inflation has raced away from governmental targets due to many factors.
 To combat this, the Bank Of England (as well as many other Central Banks around the world) has started to increase interest rates.
-Gilt yields however have continued to rise.
+Gilt yields, however, have continued to rise.
 Further interest rate increases should hopefully slow or stabilise this rise.

 Those unprecedented times saw massive fluctuations in oil prices, stock market value and many other financial instruments.

 The number of people enquiring to transfer has declined massively as a result.
-This could be partly due to many advisers pulling out of providing advice for reasons relating to the cost of insuring this type of business together will continued to focus on the sector from the FCA.
+This could be partly due to many advisers pulling out of providing advice for reasons relating to the cost of ensuring this type of business together will continue to focus on the sector from the FCA.

-Others may be looking at their ‘inflation proofed’ schemes and thinking that if inflation is raising, the pension is protected against these rises.
-The truth, however, is that most schemes put a cap on inflationary benefits, well below the current rate of 9.1% (at time of writing June 22).
+Others may be looking at their ‘inflation-proofed’ schemes and thinking that if inflation rises, the pension is protected against these rises.
+The truth, however, is that most schemes put a cap on inflationary benefits, well below the current rate of 9.1% (at the time of writing on June 22).
 So although there is some protection, it’s not keeping up with real-world values.

 For those who have a transfer recommended, there is some good news.
 Global stock markets have moved off their all-time highs, meaning that those transferring could be buying in at a discount to those who transferred earlier in the year.